-Thank you for choosing the biphasic defibrillator.
-The biphasic is designed to meet your monitoring and resuscitation needs by providing advanced, ECG-parameter monitoring functions, a full range of defibrillation therapies.
+Thank you for choosing the Biphasic Defibrillator.
+Defibrillator is designed to meet your monitoring and resuscitation needs by providing advanced, ECG-parameter monitoring functions, a full range of defibrillation therapies.
 This guide provides instructions for safe and proper operation.
-Be sure to familiarize yourself with the features and operation of your biphasic prior to its use.
+Be sure to familiarize yourself with the features and operation of your defibrillator prior to its use.

 The biphasic is a lightweight, portable, defibrillator.
-It provides four modes of operation: Defibrillation, Monitoring and optional: Pacer& AED.
+It provides four modes of operation: Defibrillation, Monitoring and optional: Pacer & AED.

-In Monitor Mode you can monitor three ECG waveforms, acquired through a5-lead ECG Set, Optional monitoring of pulse oximetry (SpO_2), noninvasive blood pressure (NIBP), and measurements from these parameters is presented on the display.
+In Monitor Mode you can monitor three ECG waveforms, acquired through a 5-lead ECG Set, Optional monitoring of pulse oximetry (SpO2), noninvasive blood pressure (NIBP), and measurements from these parametersis presented on the display.
 Alarms are available to alert you to changes in the patient's condition.